 - Councillor Roger Berry Neighbourhood Services and Community Safety Portfolio

-- Councillor Lynne Bowen Leisure and Culture Portfolio
+- Councillor Lynne Bowen Leisure, Health and Community Engagement Portfolio

-- Councillor Pete Murphy Planning and Economic Development Portfolio
+- Councillor Michael Vincent Planning and Economic Development Portfolio

-- Councillor David Henderson Street Scene and Parks and Open Spaces Portfolio
+- Councillor Simon Bridge Street Scene and Parks and Open Spaces Portfolio

 The democratic structure chart is available here.